Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 But there should be more attention given to the performance of these advertisements.
 Here are a few ways to get more from your banner image ads:

 - Test images.
 You should always be testing different image variations.
-Try the same image but with two different background colors.
-Try the same promotion but one with one person in the image and another with a family in the image.
-There are an endless number of variations that you can try with your image ads and you should test them over time to get the best possible results.
+Try the same image but with two different background colors or the same promotion but one with a person in the image and another with a family.
+There are an endless number of variations you can test over time to identify what works best.

 - Test calls-to-action, buttons and other element locations.
-In my experience, the banner image designs that credit unions put together are all over the place.
-Some have 100 words on them, some have two.
-Some have a large button at the bottom, some don't have an obvious button at all.
 Just like you should test the images you use, you should also test the different elements that make up the complete image ad, like your CTAs and buttons.

 Advertising Through Online Resources

-This may not sound like an "advertisement" and maybe it isn't an ad, per se, but providing resources for existing customers on your website is a great way to organically promote additional products.
+This may not sound like an "advertisement" and maybe it isn't an ad, per se, but providing resources for existing customers on your website is a great way to promote additional products organically.

 Here's an example: Your customer has just checked their account and logged out.
 On the following page, you provide a few resources that are tailored for that specific user.
 In this case, the user is 21 years old and has a checking account that his parents created for him a few years back.